NEUES MUSEUM BERLIN

 1. Egyptian Museum and Papyrus Collection:

-This collection contains the world's most important collection related to Egyptian culture.
+collection related to Egyptian culture.
 It allows us to have knowledge about everything that happened in Egyptian and Nubian cultures over the course of four thousand years.
 The prominent artifacts the Neues Museum include the bust of Queen Nefertiti (approximately 1251-1334 BC), known as the world's most beautiful woman, three newly restored sacrificial chambers from the Old Kingdom, and the Green Head (c.
 500 BC) from the Amarna Collection.

 The Egyptian journey in the Neues Museum concludes in the "Library of Antiquity" with selected texts and literary works from ancient Egypt to late antique written culture.
 The basement level features exhibits on daily life, the afterlife, and the culture of gods.